-All of the incumbent Directors of GPHC attended at least 75% of the meetings of the Board and their assigned committees during 2009.
+All of the incumbent Directors of GPHC attended at least 75% of the meetings of the Board and their assigned committees during 2011, except Jeffrey Liaw, who attended 73% of the meetings of the Board and the Nominating and Corporate Governance Committee and Michael G. MacDougall who attended 67% of the meetings of the Board, Nominating and Corporate Governance and Offering Committees.